ylvao/mrchem/docs/index.rst

 ==================================

-   Based on the original MRChem program by Luca Frediani and Eirik Fossgård, with contributions from Stig-Rune Jensen, Peter Wind and Jonas Juselius
+   Based on the original MRChem program by Luca Frediani and Eirik Fossgaard, with contributions from Stig-Rune Jensen, Peter Wind and Jonas Juselius